thma/LtuPatternFactory/README.md

 ##### Origami programming style

 Mathematicians love symmetry.
 So it comes with littly surprise that the Haskell standard library `Data.List` provides a dual to `foldr`: the higher order function `unfoldr`.
-`foldr` allows to project a list of values to a single value. `unfoldr` allows to create a list of values starting from an initial value:
+The function `foldr` allows to project a list of values on a single value. `unfoldr` allows to create a list of values starting from an initial value:

 ```haskell
 unfoldr :: (b -> Maybe (a, b)) -> b -> [a]